bkataru/dark-matter-rotation-curves/README.md

 ![](rotation_curves.png "The Rotation Curves Obtained from my Analysis")

-And the original result (located at: http://www.ioa.s.u-tokyo.ac.jp/~sofue/rotation/fig1/all-new.gif) from the research conducted on this is :
+And the original result (located at: http://www.ioa.s.u-tokyo.ac.jp/~sofue/rotation/fig1/all-new.gif) from the research conducted on this is:

 ![](og_result.gif "The Original Rotation Curves")